Jtoosh/itc210/notes/notes.md

 3 Main Types of Cryptographic Algorithms:

 - Symmetric: Uses the same key to encrypt and decrypt the data.
-Examples include DES, AES, and Blowfish.
+Examples include DES(Data Encryption Standard), AES(Advanced Encryption Standard), and Blowfish.
 - Asymmetric: Uses a public key to encrypt the data, and a private key to decrypt the data.
-Examples include RSA, DSA, and ECC.
+More secure because keys are longer.
+Someone can't decrypt data even if you have the public key.
+Is slower and harder to do.
+Examples include RSA(Revest-Shamir-Admin), DSA, and ECC.
 - Hashing: Uses a hash function to convert data into a fixed length string of characters.
 Examples include MD5, SHA-1, and SHA-256.

+Cryptography requires truly random numbers, which aren't found in Python random number generators, for example.
+Some sources of random numbers include quantum thermal noise, radioactive decay, and Cloudflare's LavaRand (which uses a wall of lava lamps).

+Remember that a hash function should produce the same hash for the same string every time, and should produce a different hash for different strings.
+Hash functions are used to verify the integrity of data, and to create digital signatures.
+Hash collisions are when 2 *different* strings produce the same hash.

+Because the digest (the output string) of a hash function *cannot* be reverted to the plaintext, the way to verify an input is to hash the input and compare it to the stored hash.
+The stored hash is stored when the document being sent is "signed".
+The hashes are compared when verifying the signature.
+The stored hash is usually encrypted, and then the person with the public key can decrypt the hash and compare it to the hash of the document.

+Trust models are 3rd party entities that distribute public keys and maintain integrity.
+Some include PGP (Pretty Good Privacy) Web of Trust, Public Key Certificate Authorities, and Kerberos.

+TLS
+: Transport Layer Security.
+Provides both encryption (people can't see my data) and authentication (this server is what it says it is).
+HTTPS is just HTTP over TLS.
+TLS is the successor to SSL, and is frequently called SSL, though it is technically not the same.

+TLS Handshake:

+1. Client sends a `ClientHello` message to the server, which includes the client's supported cipher suites, compression methods, and a random number.
+2. Server sends a `ServerHello` message to the client, which includes the server's supported cipher suite, compression method, and a random number.
+3. Server sends a `Certificate` message to the client, which includes the server's certificate, which contains the server's public key.
+4. Server sends a `ServerHelloDone` message to the client, which indicates that the server is done with the handshake.
+5. Client sends a `ClientKeyExchange` message to the server, which includes the pre-master secret, which is encrypted with the server's public key.
+6. Client sends a `ChangeCipherSpec` message to the server, which indicates that the client is switching to the newly negotiated cipher suite.
+7. Client sends a `Finished` message to the server, which includes a hash of all the messages that have been exchanged so far.